schelterlabs/bd22-docker-setup/README.md

 *Note for Students*: make sure your working directory (pwd) is set to a directory containing the assignment notebooks.

+**Step 3:**  Access notebooks

-3. Now to access the notebooks go to `localhost:8888`.
+To access Jupyter go to `localhost:8888` from your browser.

 Make sure you copy the notebook token from the terminal in order to access the notebooks.